 Stray Dogs, Community Dogs, Feral Dogs, Vs. House Dogs

-Through this exploration, it became evident that stray dogs and community dogs do not necessarily mean without a “home”.
-By home, I don’t mean to insinuate they are indoor pets, as we see in the United States; conversely they live outdoors, are supported, fed and cared for (to a certain degree) by one or many people.
-They may be referred to as outdoor dogs, community dogs, homeless dogs, village dogs or feral dogs.
-Contrarily, community dogs were not in a state of entropy.
+Through this exploration, it became evident that stray dogs and community dogs do not necessarily mean without a “home.”
+By home, I don’t mean to insinuate they are indoor pets, as we see in the United States; conversely, they live outdoors, are supported, fed, and cared for (to a certain degree) by one or many people.
+They may be referred to by locals as outdoor dogs, community dogs, homeless dogs, village dogs, stray dogs, or feral dogs.
+Although unhealthy, disheveled, and malnourished, community dogs seemed to behave in an organized way.

-It is not an axiom that social unrest, bites and disease were a fait accompli.
+It is not an axiom that social unrest, bites, and zoonotic disease were a fait accompli.
 We got a firsthand look at this every step we took as we toured around several countries and witnessed homeostatic community dogs that weren’t the least bit recalcitrant.
 Community dogs would follow us up volcanoes when we were on treks or merely coming out from a restaurant.
-They were gregarious and wonderful dogs.
-As you can imagine, many of the dogs were intact.
-This is arguably perplexing because many intact dogs in the developed world or in the United States have aggression problems, are targets for other dogs, exhibit more dominant and territorial behavior.
+They were gregarious and wonderful dogs looking for food and attention as all gregarious social beings need to survive.